trentrichardson/cakephp-shrink/README.md

 Download Shrink and place into app/Plugin folder

-Enable the plugin in bootstrap.php with `CakePlugin::load('Shrink');` or `CakePlugin::loadAll();`
+Enable the plugin in bootstrap.php with `Plugin::load('Shrink');` or `Plugin::loadAll();`

 Add "Shrink.Shrink" to your `$helpers` property in your controller.
 Likely AppController.php.

 Usage
 -----

 You use Shrink in the same way you already use the Html helper for js and css.
 The slight differences are that you must include the file extension (since you can now process less, sass, coffee), and the parameters following the files.

 ```php